klprint/MiMB_manuscript_2018/Bioinformatic_analysis.md

 4. Within the app, the raw readcount matrix can be loaded from a file, where columns equal to experiments (treatments, conditions) and rows to GeneIDs.
 5. Since all reads were allowed to align up to 20 times on the reference genome, the gene list is subsetted for a list of "unique" genes (see file `DEseqUI/unique_list_transcLength.txt` and [^uniqueGeneList].

 [^uniqueGeneList]: The unique gene list is manually currated (based on ref) and contains representatives of the different gene families.
 This way we do not overestimate the expression of genes which have multiple copies, without knowing the exact copy number.

-## Notes
-1. We recommend to run the pipeline on a MacOS (the platform on which the pipeline was developed on) or a Linux machine.
-2. Make sure that the dependencies, which are listed on the GitHub page, are installed and available via the terminal, without the need to enter the full path of each tool: Add the paths to the different dependencies to your `$PATH` global variable before starting the pipeline.
-3. Only single-end sequnecing is possible for now.
-4. `.bam`-files are only machine-readable but can be processed and indexed much faster than `.sam`-files.
-5. The unique gene list is manually currated (based on ref) and contains representatives of the different gene families.
-This way we do not overestimate the expression of genes which have multiple copies, without knowing the exact copy number.